256768/OpenSourcePBXKamailio/README.md

 This guide explains how to install and apply Kamailio and Asterisk configuration files provided in the project repository.
 It assumes a Linux environment (recommended: Ubuntu 24.04.4 LTS).

+Note: Do not run both services at the same time.
+The environment is configured so that students can switch between services (measure one, deactivate, then measure the other) without reconfiguring the system.
+This structure also ensures that future lab administrators have a clear baseline for how the tasks were originally architected.

 ## Overview

 The repository contains preconfigured files for: